-The Claimant has the burden of proving on the balance of probabilities that the Defendant's product caused the Claimant's injuries.
+The Claimant has the burden of proving on the balance of probabilities that the Defendant's product caused or materially contributed to the Claimant's injuries.
 The traditional test of causation is the 'but-for test': the Claimant must prove that, but for the Defendant's negligence, or (as the case may be) supply of a defective product, the Claimant would not have sustained the injury.
-However, this rule was relaxed by the House of Lords in Fairchild v Glenhaven Funeral Services Ltd and Others [2002] 3 All ER 305, in the context of workplace injuries involving negligent exposure to asbestos in successive employments.
-The court held that where there are a number of potential causes of the Claimant's injury and the causative agents operated in the same way, but the state of scientific knowledge means it is impossible to prove on the balance of probabilities by whose negligent act the injury was caused, it is sufficient for the Claimant to show that the Defendant's wrongdoing materially increased the risk of injury.
-In Barker v Corus (UK) Plc [2006] 2 WLR 1027 the House of Lords confirmed that the Fairchild principle applied where one of the potential causes of the injury was not tortious, provided the potential causative agents acted in the same way.
+However, in a series of decisions (Fairchild v Glenhaven Funeral Services Ltd and Others [2002] 3 All ER 305, Barker v Corus (UK) Plc [2006] 2 WLR 1027 and Sienkiewicz v Grief (UK) Limited [2011] UKSC 10) the Supreme Court has ruled that special rules apply in relation to mesothelioma claims.
+In such cases causation will be established where the Claimant demonstrates that the Defendant's wrongdoing materially increased the risk of injury (whether the tortious breach of duty was by a single or by multiple tortfeasors).
+A number of the Law Lords commented in the Sienkiewicz case that the Courts would be wary about extending that exception to other classes of claim and it therefore appears unlikely that the Courts will extend the so-called "Fairchild exception" to product liability claims.